tobozo/YAMLDuino/ReadMe.md

 ## cJSON bindinds

-The support is implicitely enabled on most platforms and will use the bundled cJSON version.
+cJSON support is implicitely enabled on most platforms, and will use the bundled cJSON version unless ESP32 platform is detected.
-ESP32 will use the built-in version.
+ESP32 will use the built-in cJSON version from esp-idf instead of the YAMLDuino bundled version.

-⚠️ both versions of cJSON have a memory leak with floats, the leak happens only once though, and may be avoided by quoting the float, which won't affect yaml output.
+⚠️ Both versions of cJSON have a memory leak with floats, the leak happens only once though, and may be avoided by quoting the float, which won't affect yaml output.